FrancescoCeliento/simplecssorg-theme-wordpress/README_EN.md

 * Activate the theme in the Wordpress settings at the location **Dashboard > Appearance > Themes**.

 # To-Do
-* Setting a second menu in the footer
 * Option to remove links to the theme download from github in the footer
 * Insert column for widget
 * Insert author box